 He then shared more about his spiritual life and how he felt like his faith had become more external.
 He was “going through the motions of his faith life.”

 Then he shared, "One of my co-workers stuns me because when he talks about God, he uses the phrase 'My Jesus.'
-It blew me away.
+It blows me away.
 It’s easy to think of God as someone out there, but to call Him ‘My Jesus’ is a whole different story.
 It brings Him close, an intimate friend.”

 “MY JESUS.”
 Love that.